How neat do these eggs look?! Yes, they’re edible and no, they aren’t diseased.

 The spice mix just has this nostalgic scent that hits me in the most comforting way possible.
 I hope you make this traditional dish and get a taste of what I grew up with!

 Taiwanese Tea Eggs

 - 6 eggs

-- 2 tbsp. black tea leaves
+- 2 tablespoon loose black tea leaves

-- 2 tsp.
-Chinese five spice powder
+- 2 teaspoon Chinese five spice powder

-- 1 tbsp. salt
+- 1 teaspoon kosher salt

 - In a large pot, cover your eggs with cold water and add in dark soy sauce, tea leaves, star anise, five spice powder, and salt.
 Bring the water to a boil then remove from heat and let cook for 15 minutes.